From Flat to Hierarchical: Evolving Tree-structured Thoughts for Fine-grained Alpha Mining: Experiments

 \subsubsection{Ablation Studies}

-To clarify whether the major performance gain stems from the tree-structures thought or the semantic-level evolutionary operators, a variant of ReEvo is designed by solely evolving its codes with the proposed tree-structured thoughts, denoted as TReEvo.
+To clarify whether the major performance gain stems from the tree-structured thoughts or the proposed evolutionary operators, a variant of ReEvo is designed by solely evolving its codes with the proposed tree-structured thoughts, denoted as TReEvo.
 By comparing TReEvo with ReEvo, it suffices to show how tree-structure contributes to the performance, as they share the same evolutionary operators.
 By comparing TReEvo with the proposed TreEvo, the novel evolutionary operators are ablated.

-Figure~\ref{fig:ablation} depicts three independent runs of ReEvo, TReEvo, and TreEvo on both the CSI300 and CSI500 datasets.
+Figure~\ref{fig:ablation} depicts the performance of ReEvo, TReEvo, and TreEvo on four datasets.
 TReEvo consistently outperforms ReEvo in terms of IC, verifying the advantages of the tree-structured thoughts.
-And the superiority of TreEvo over TReEvo reveals that the proposed semantic-level evolutionary operators are more compatible with the evolution of tree-structured thoughts.

-Take a closer look at the figure, it can be observed that the performance gains brought by the tree-structured thought (i.e., TReEvo over ReEvo) is generally larger than that of the novel evolutionary operators (i.e., TreEvo over TReEvo).
-More specifically, the averaged ICs (over three runs) of TReEvo are 0.0546 and 0.0631 on CSI300 and CSI500, respectively.
-This leads $34.81\%$ and $34.83\%$ over that of ReEvo, which obtains the averaged ICs of 0.0405 and 0.0468 on the two datasets.
-Comparatively, the averaged ICs of the proposed TreEvo are 0.0601 and 0.0726 on CSI300 and CSI500, respectively.
-Its advantages over TReEvo become $10.07\%$ and $15.06\%$.
-These simple calculations help us to quantitatively understand that the tree-structured thought is more dominant than the novel evolutionary operators to improve the performance of LLM-driven EAs on alpha mining.
+The superiority of TreEvo over TReEvo reveals that the proposed evolutionary operators are more compatible with tree-structured thoughts.
+More specifically, the ICs of TReEvo lead $23.98\%$ over that of ReEvo on average.
+Comparatively, the ICs of the proposed TreEvo gain advantage over TReEvo by $10.19\%$.
+These present that the tree-structured thought is more dominant than the novel evolutionary operators to improve the performance of LLM-driven EAs on alpha mining.
 Meanwhile, the evolutionary operators should also be tailored to be compatible with the hierarchical thoughts, otherwise the improvements would be limited.